solrak29/ecba/Readme.md

 ```
 **Todo**
 ```
+20180415 Test Console interface by having console read and write and/or integrated with controller for testing (need to decide which test is viable).
+         I'ts a question of time, but discipoine would mean that interface should be testable as a standlone.
+         This would mean that the conosle could function as chat interface.
 20180412 Look at using the abstract and/or template pattern for the response and message objects 20180410 Test script should store the mids string to ensure that it receives all the messages that is sent.
 20180410 Time should be recorded on how long it takes to receives messages.